ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

     - Explanation
     - Action plan
     - Timeline
+  * - Underestimation of mean birthweight (and overestimation of proportion born low birthweight) for Sub-Saharan Africa
+    - Unknown, but birthweight exposure distribution looks suspiciously similar to South Asia
+    - SWEs to investigate
+    - Soon
+  * - Probability of male birth underestimated
+    - Unknown... maybe we're just using 50% instead of the input parameter value?
+    - SWEs to investigate
+    - Low priority to update
   * - Underestimation of LRI EMR in neonatal age groups
     - We suspect it is because the timestep is too long relative to the rate of LRI EMR in the highest risk LBWSG categories
     - Update the current LRI cause model to be restricted to the post-neonatal and 1-4 year age groups (exclude the early and late neonatal age groups) and add LRI to the "unmodeled affected" cause list for the LBWSG risk factor.